-Link Layer Discovery Protocol (LLDP) is a Layer 2 discovery protocol that allows devices attached to an IEEE802 LAN to advertise to other devices the major capabilities they have and to store information they discover in a MIB that can be accessed through SNMP.
+Link Layer Discovery Protocol (LLDP) is a Layer 2 discovery protocol allowing devices attached to an IEEE802 LAN to advertise their major capabilities to other devices and to store information they discover in a MIB that can be accessed through SNMP.
 LLDP is formally described in IEEE Standard - 802.1AB.